CharlesKariuki-001/AcademicCode/README.md

    [Dive in → `/projects/programming/adventure-game`]

 ### 6. **Web & Internet Technologies**
-   The front door to the digital world—design that doesn't suck.
+   The front door to the digital world design that doesn't suck.
    - **Portfolio + Blog CMS**: Full-stack with PHP/MySQL for dynamic posts.
      *Why?* Because static sites are so 2010; this one's alive and editable.
    [Dive in → `/projects/web-tech/blog-cms`]